Su Midghall, President

 Adam graduated from of the University of Oregon School of Law where he directed the Interviewing Skills Development Project, and also holds a B.S. in Political Science from Portland State University.
 He has been a guest speaker for many groups, including the American Planning Association, Northwest Public Schools Public Relations Association, Council of Foundations, the City Club of Portland, and the American Society of Trial Consultants.
 Adam is a nationally recognized authority on opinion research design, has published articles in national periodicals, and has served as an expert witness.

 Tim has 35 years of experience in all phases of opinion research, including questionnaire and sample design, data analysis, and data presentation.
 He has completed projects for corporate clients, including Microsoft and Nike, electronic and print media, and public sector decision-makers.
 His specialty is the study of voter attitudes, and is considered a national expert among non-partisan political analysts.

 Since 1976, Tim has conducted survey research on candidates and ballot measures, and has analyzed hundreds of elections and measures in Oregon and Washington.
-His list of clients includes mayors, governors, and members of Congress, and although he does not now work for candidates on campaigns, he is regularly consulted by political analysts and commentators from across the United States and Europe, including The Washington Post, Time Magazine, CNN, and The Economist.
+His list of clients includes mayors, governors, and members of Congress, and although he does not now work for candidates on campaigns, he is regularly consulted by political analysts and commentators from across the United States and Europe, including The Washington Post, CNN, and The Economist.